poshjosh/chinomsoikwuagwu.com/2020/05/20/AWS-Certified-Solutions-Architect-Quick-Reference.md

   * Both policy types can be used together.
 For example, `vault lock policy` (deny deletes), and `vault access policy` (grant read access) to designated third parties or your business partners (allow reads).

-- __S3 Events__ - notifications designed to be delivered at least once.

-  * To ensure write event is NOT missed, enable versioning.

 __Route 53__